NordajC/MPGD-project-prototype/README.md

 # MPGD-group-project <br>
 Group F Game <br>

-<h2>Welcome to The Survivalist!
-Here's a quick guide on how to control your character within the game world. </h2>
+<b>Welcome to The Survivalist!
+Here's a quick guide on how to control your character within the game world. </b>

 <h3><ins>Player controls</ins></h3>
 <ins><b>Movement</b></ins> <br>